Overview

 - Spectral invariants: robust eigenvalue hierarchies and spectral-dimension stabilization in admissible regimes.

-- Strong-field thresholds: deprojection/saturation signatures near high-curvature regimes affecting effective propagation and observables.
+- Strong-field thresholds: deprojection and saturation signatures near high-curvature regimes affecting effective propagation and observables.

-- Cosmology: relaxation-driven effective expansion laws and quantitative comparison to late/early-universe inference (including Hubble-like limits).
+- Cosmology: relaxation-driven effective expansion laws and quantitative comparison to late/early-universe inference, including a predicted ~5% enhancement of $H(z)$ at $z \sim 1$ relative to $\Lambda$CDM.

 - Galactic dynamics: rotation-curve and lensing signatures from relaxation constraints without adding matter components.